 R. Graham Esdale, Jr.Principal | Personal Injury and Product Liability

-He is married to the former Leigh Ann Hibbett of Florence, Ala., and they have two children, Whitney and Robert.
-Whitney is completing her final semester in Physician Assistant School at UAB.
-Robert is 15 years old, and a music lover.
+He is married to the former Leigh Ann Hibbett of Florence, Alabama, and they have two children, Whitney and Robert.
+Whitney is completing her final semester in physician assistant school at UAB.
+Robert is a 15-year-old music lover.
 He apparently has the goal of obtaining every musical instrument known to man.
 His latest requests are for a harp and a cowbell.

 - Alabama, U.S. District Court for the Northern, Middle, and Southern Districts of Alabama (1989)

 - U.S. Court of Appeals, Eleventh Circuit (1989)

 - Alabama State Bar - Judicial Liaison Committee

 - Montgomery County Trial Lawyers Association